agarteaga/GITT-/README.md

 ### Recommended — EC-Lab single-file ASCII (`.txt`)
 One `.txt` per sample from EC-Lab.
-Contains time, voltage, current, capacity, and header metadata (mass, Mw, area…).
+Contains time, voltage, current, capacity, and header metadata (mass, Mw, area…), you should include headings, if not it won't work.
 Multiple files in a folder are concatenated alphabetically.

 ```